 Legally speaking, you have nothing to worry about.
 Though the specific conditions vary from country to country, it’s okay to root HTC One as long as it’s not for something illegal.

 For those who love to play with their gadgets, and would like to make their HTC One phones their own, this has a lot to offer.

-So if you made up your mind, then get started by clicking on any of the links below which matches with your owned model:
+So now that you’ve finally learned how to root HTC One, have you made up your mind to get started?
+If so, get started by clicking on any of the links below which matches with your owned model:

 And as requested, I’ve also put a post about the method which can be done without a computer!